 Above: The “Clouds” cast alongside Zach Sobiech’s family and friends at Clouds Choir 2019.
-This year’s virtual Clouds Choir will be held on December 11 at KS95.com.
+The 2020 virtual Clouds Choir took place on on December 11 at KS95.com.

 This year, Disney+ brought Zach Sobiech’s story to the world with the movie “Clouds,” based on his rise to fame before dying of osteosarcoma in 2013.
 But the first people who helped spread Zach’s music and joy were at a local Minnesota radio station, KS95.